-There, on the corner where New Street meets York, you’ll find the roller door and semi warehouse space that is New York Tomato.
+On the corner where New street meets York, you’ll find the roller door and semi-warehouse space that is New York Tomato.
 A tiny front courtyard houses pots of verdant succulents, herbs and citrus.
 Wooden share-tables make for congenial Saturday morning elbow rubs, while inside the counter and mini-kitchen are a friendly squeeze.
-But don’t be deceived.

-It’s easy to while away entire afternoons here on a wet weekend and once you’ve found it you’ll be loath to share it, sequestered away from the world.
+It’s easy to while away entire afternoons here on wet weekends and once you’ve found it you’ll be loath to share it, sequestered away from the world.
 Thankfully for those who want to keep it secret, when the roller doors are down, you’d easily walk right by.